 Computing and Information Technology MSc

-Graduates from the programme learn the latest skills and computing knowledge that equips them for entry into the computing and information technology profession.
-They take up a variety of careers in the industry, such as programming, systems analysis, website design and management, IT consultancy and software training.
-Some graduates return to their previous careers, benefiting from a greater understanding of the nature, capabilities and limitations of computer systems.
+As a graduate from this course you could consider a variety of careers in the IT industry, such as software engineering, systems analysis, website development and management, IT consultancy and IT software training.
+Alternatively, you could return to your current field of expertise with a greater understanding of the nature, capabilities and limitations of computer systems.